oskariorg/oskari-docs/md/documentation/backend/upgrading.md

 # Upgrading

+When upgrading the Oskari version the database schema needs to be upgraded as well.
+As of version 1.31.0 Oskari-server will be upgraded an existing database automatically using http://flywaydb.org/.
+This requires a manual upgrade to 1.30.0 database schema using steps described at the end of this document.

-As of version 1.31.0 Oskari-server uses automatic migration with http://flywaydb.org/.
-This is done when the updated webapp is started.
-The software version is recorded into the database and each upgrade script that is tagged with a later version is executed in versioning sequence on startup and the current database status is updated so the next startup won't trigger the same upgrades.
+The migration happens when the updated webapp is started.
+The software version is recorded into the database and each upgrade script that is tagged with a later version is executed in version sequence on startup and the current database status is updated so the next startup won't trigger the same upgrades.

 The upgrade is done with a modular setup with these default modules:
  - `oskari`: this is the base database for Oskari